-Another recent entrant in this field, with a technology described as "Radio frequency (RF) spread spectrum identification and quantization of glucose" is Jupiter Devices located in Portland, OR.
-Their website indicated they had measured glucose in vitro from 40-400 mg/dl, but the company has disappeared as of this writing.
+Another entrant in this field, with a technology described as "Radio frequency (RF) spread spectrum identification and quantization of glucose" was Jupiter Devices located in Portland, OR.
+Their website indicated they had measured glucose in vitro from 40-400 mg/dL, but the company had disappeared as of 2020.

-One more new entrant for this technology, a group called Sensorflo from New Zealand, has published patent application WO2017111623 (with US and European equivalents 20190008422A1 and EP3389492A1), describing operation between 4 MHz and 4 GHz and good correlation for a single patient.
+One more entrant for this technology, a group called Sensorflo from New Zealand, has published patent application WO2017111623 (with US and European equivalents 20190008422 A1 and EP3389492 A1), describing operation between 4 MHz and 4 GHz and good correlation for a single patient.